NAppazeller/School_District_Analysis2/README.md

 ## Results:

 ### How is the district summary affected?
-As a result of the math and reading scores for the 9th grade class at Thomas High School being removed the average math score for the district decreased -0.1% and the average reading score remained unchanged.
+After the removal of the math and reading scores for the 9th grade class at Thomas High School the average math score for the district decreased -0.1% and the average reading score remained unchanged.
 Additionally, the percentage of students passing math, passing reading and overall passing scores decreased by –0.2%, -0.3% and -0.1%, respectively.

 ### How is the school summary affected?
 Only math and reading scores for the 9th grade class at Thomas High School were removed.
 No schools, other than Thomas High School, were affected by this change.